RRFayad/mastering-code-interview/Notes.md

 - Each language has its specific data types
   - JS is mainly arrays and objects, so we have to create our own data structures

+#### 66. Operations On Data Structures

+- Insertion
+- Deletion
+- Traversal (access exactly one data item to be processes)
+- Searching
+- Sorting
+- Access